Data Analyst to Data Engineer: How to Switch

 How much more do data engineers make than data analysts?+

 Data engineers earn substantially more than data analysts.
 The typical increase is 50-80% or more, depending on seniority and location.
 The salary gap reflects the higher technical bar and stronger market demand.
-See our full salary guide for detailed compensation data.
+See our full salary guide at /data-engineering-salary for detailed compensation data.

 How long does it take to go from data analyst to data engineer?+